julianrasou/jrs-post-analytics/README.txt

 == Changelog ==

 = 1.1.0 =
-* Added option to cange reading speed for the analytics calculations
+* Added option to change reading speed for the analytics calculations
 * Optimized by loading analytics to post metadata on page save instead of calculating analytics for every user

 = 1.0.0 =